sportlive18/URL-CONVERTER-COOKIE-EXPIRY-CHECKER/README.md

 - To change the default example data, edit the `EXAMPLE` object inside the `<script>` tag.
 - If your DRM parameter names differ, adjust the `buildFullUrl` and `parseFullUrl` functions accordingly.

-## 📄 License

-Feel free to use, modify, and distribute this tool as needed.

----

-*Built with ❤️ for the streaming community.*